Marine Biology - Course Description

 Friday, August 22, 2014

-This block begins with a brief overview of the marine invertebrates in preparation for a week in Maine, where the students are able to meet the flora and fauna of the North Atlantic coast first-hand.
-They learn to navigate seaweed-covered rocks in the process of exploring life-filled tide-pools; they wade through--and in the process become covered with--thick mud in search of soft-shelled clams; they paint land and seascapes; they learn about dune ecology and the genesis of beach forms; and not the least of all, they investigate the tiny details of several ocean dwellers with the help of microscopes.
-This wonderfully rich exploration into marine biology is followed by classroom work on vertebrate animals after we return to Chicago.
-Practicing a form of comparative morphology, we discuss and compare fish, amphibians, reptiles, birds, and several characteristic groups of the mammals.
-Our block ends with a consideration of the unique nature of the human being.
+This class begins with a brief overview of marine invertebrates in preparation for a week on Hermit Island in Maine, where the students meet the flora and fauna of the North Atlantic coast.
+They navigate seaweed covered rocks in the process of exploring life-filled tide-pools; they wade through thick mud in search of soft-shelled clams; they paint land and seascapes; they learn about dune ecology and the genesis of beach forms; and they investigate the tiny details of several ocean dwellers with the help of microscopes.
+Back at school, the class discusses and compares fish, amphibians, reptiles, birds, and several characteristic groups of the mammals.
+The class ends with a consideration of the unique nature of the human being.